-Private duty nurses at Memorial are RNs who are licensed to practice nursing in New York State.
+Private duty nurses at MSK are RNs who are licensed to practice nursing in New York State.
 They will provide all of your nursing care.
-They give medicines and treatments and change dressings.
+They give medications and treatments and change dressings.
 They will report your progress to your doctor and primary nurse.

 Companions have completed a Nursing Health Training Program.
 They assist patients in activities of daily living.
 These include bathing, changing your linen, and helping during meals.Back to top